westfort42/school/software-engineering/pre-midterm.md

 For the project, we can use whatever crappy ole thing we want, like Rails or Node or Meteor but never PHP.
 Make a little babby mockup in Meteor to convince them of that being the worlds easiest technology.

-Software is hard to understand, easy to reproduce (low cost, and you can just hit copy and paste to reproduce it), and labor intensive (you can't automate it).
+Software is hard to understand, easy to reproduce (low cost, and you can just hit copy and paste to reproduce it), and labor intensive (you can't automate it)

+Sofrware can never be perfect..